Combat Writing: Discovery in Publishing

 Step 9.
 [FQ: Focus Question Injection] Create a focus question based on insights that have emerged.
 This might involve evaluating your work against specific criteria, research, outside references (books, articles, datasets, philosophies), or newly discovered frameworks.

-Step 14.
+Step 13.
 Consider important details and results you may have previously been unaware of.
-Process the Syntheses you have completed (S1,S2 or both) and apply signaling feedback (patterns, latent structures) to reiterate your piece once more.
-If necessary, take any action you must to address any emerging insights unique to your circumstances.
+Process the synthesis rounds (SFQ, N, SN) and apply signaling feedback—patterns, latent structures, contradictions—to reiterate your piece once more.
+If necessary, take any action you must to address emerging insights unique to your circumstances.

-Step 15.
-Prepare final draft, decide on the outlets to distribute your piece, and prompt your AI crew (or teammates in IRL) with the following:
+Step 14.
+Prepare final draft, decide on the outlets to distribute your piece, and prompt your AI crew (or teammates IRL) with the final two prompts:

 Review feedback and make last minute adjustments if needed.